 CRM records go stale because updating them requires a separate action after the real work ends.
 The entry stays where it was, and the next person to open that record works from stale information.
 CRM data goes stale because updating it is friction.
 After a call, you are already on to the next thing.

-OpenClaw updates deal stages, logs call notes, and keeps contact records current — via browser automation, so it works with any CRM.
+OpenClaw updates deal stages, logs call notes, and keeps contact records current — via browser automation, so it works with any CRM without requiring a native integration.
+If your CRM has a web interface, OpenClaw can update it.
 You can also do it conversationally: tell it what happened on the call, it makes the update and confirms.
 The record is current before you have moved on.

 How OpenClaw delivers meeting prep in under a minute